Superrehtard/old_diaspora_wiki/Installing-on-heroku.md

 heroku config:add DATABASE_URL=mysql2://user:password@domain.com/dbname
 ```

+Note that if you used one of the MySQL databases available as a Heroku add-on, this step may or may not have already been done for you, depending on the add-on.
+You should be able to verify this by running `heroku config`.

 ### Database Migrations and signing up

 This is the easy part.
 Assuming you followed all the steps above (and assuming I haven't left anything out.. if I have, please contact me), you should be able to run the following commands: